Catholic Schools Textbook Project

 Courses available in Catholic Schools Textbook Project

 The Catholic Textbook Project’s goal is to produce high quality history textbooks that teach from a Catholic worldview.
 Eventually, they intend to produce books for all grade levels, but they have begun with the upper grade levels.
 At present five books are available.

 The textbooks are fairly similar to standard history texts in methodology and presentation.
 However, the inclusion of the Catholic perspective means that some events are presented with a different slant and some events and people are included that might be skipped in a non-Catholic presentation.
-In addition, the overall scope and sequence leans toward a western civilization emphasis as evidenced by the Light of the Nations’ (two volumes) focus on Christian civilization rather than comprehensive world civilizations.
-Even though Christian civilization garners more attention, the volume All Ye Lands does cover civilizations and cultures from all over the world.
+In addition, the overall scope and sequence leans somewhat, but not exclusively toward a western civilization emphasis.
 Even with this Christian/Catholic emphasis, the presentation seems fairly evenhanded.
 Catholicism and important historical figures who are Catholic are often covered “warts and all” rather than sugar-coated.

 Teacher’s manuals do not reprint student textbook pages.
 They have extensive teaching material for each chapter that includes a chapter overview, chapter goals, paragraph-long explanations of each key piece of information students should master, vocabulary terms and definitions, review questions, optional activities, sample quiz and test questions, and answers to all of the questions.
 Sample questions can be used to construct your own tests, although this is a bit of work.